 He shares his life with his wife and business partner, Darlene; his adult son, Vance; Raymond, the dog; and Trixie, the cat.
 They all live in beautiful Calgary, Alberta, Canada.

-Contact us for more information or to Book Alvin Law for your next event.
+Please contact us for more information or to book Alvin Law for your next event.

 - There REALLY is No Such Word as Can't